davewasthere/davebeer/_posts/2012-10-02-when-people-steal-your-images.md

 What do you do when people use your images without permission?

-Back in 1999 I took this photo in Dubai's Gold Souk which I then used for my blog post about getting settled in Dubai.
+Back in 1999 I took this photo in Dubai's Gold Souk which I then used for my blog post about <a href="http://www.davewasthere.com/travel/number006.html">getting settled in Dubai</a>.

 <img src="http://i.imgur.com/eBp67.jpg" alt="The original gold souk image" />